-Cockroaches can survive on just about anything, which makes eliminating their sources of food particularly difficult.
+German cockroaches and American cockroaches can survive on just about anything, which makes eliminating their sources of food particularly difficult.
 However, there are a few preventative measures that you can take to decrease the likelihood of a cockroach infestation.

 - Don’t leave food out on your countertops.
 Uncovered food is a temptation that cockroaches can seldom resist.
 This tip is especially important to remember during the holiday season, when baked goods and other treats are in anything but short supply.